Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Introduction

-We compare the above two approaches.
-The bound~\eqref{eq:h-UB} is easy to apply and works well since the choice \eqref{eq:I-LB-parameters} turns out to give the maximal GMI for CSCG $X$, see Proposition~\ref{prop:GMI} below.
+We compare the two approaches.
+The bound~\eqref{eq:h-UB} is simple to apply and works well since the choices \eqref{eq:I-LB-parameters} give the maximal GMI for CSCG $X$; see Proposition~\ref{prop:GMI} below.
 However, there are limitations: one must use continuous $X$, the auxiliary model $q(y|x)$ is fixed as \eqref{eq:I-LB-q}, and the bound does not show how to design the receiver.
-Instead, the GMI applies to continuous/discrete/mixed $X$ and has an operational interpretation, namely that the receiver uses $q(y|x)$ rather than $p(y|x)$ to decode.
-The framework of such \emph{mismatched} receivers appeared in~\cite[Ex.~5.22]{Gallager68}, see also~\cite{Divsalar78}.
+Instead, the GMI applies to continuous/discrete/mixed $X$ and has an operational interpretation: the receiver uses $q(y|x)$ rather than $p(y|x)$ to decode.
+The framework of such \emph{mismatched} receivers appeared in~\cite[Ex.~5.22]{Gallager68}; see also~\cite{Divsalar78}.